rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/projects/website/LandingPage_and_EvomapDesign.md

 <!-- Filename: Civium_LandingPage_and_EvomapDesign.md -->
-# 🌱 Civium Landing Page and Evomap Interface Design
+# 🌱 CoCivium Landing Page and Evomap Interface Design

 ## 1. Purpose

-To create a poetic, emotive, and visually inspiring non-editable mirror of the Civium repo (CC), hosted at www.Civium.cc, with a living interface (Evomap) that reveals the structure and evolution of the Civium mindspace.
+To create a poetic, emotive, and visually inspiring non-editable mirror of the CoCivium repo (CC), hosted at www.CoCivium.cc, with a living interface (Evomap) that reveals the structure and evolution of the CoCivium mindspace.

 ## 2. Components

-### 🔹 Civium Landing Page
+### 🔹 CoCivium Landing Page
-- Inspirational introduction to Civium’s mission.
+- Inspirational introduction to CoCoCivium’s mission.
 - Entry point to a non-editable repo mirror.
 - Static, curated content snapshot of evolution-positive CC state.
 - Styled for elegance, readability, and emotional resonance.